manishky499/e-Shop/README.md

 **e-Shop: An E-Commerce Website**
 __________________________________
-This is a Full Stack E-Commerce website
+This is a E-Commerce website

 Web Technologies used: HTML, CSS, JavaScript